How to Mitigate Foreign Exchange Risk

+Currency risk can have a significant effect on the efficiency and profitability of any international business.
 Each exchange rate movement affects how much you receive from sales and what you pay to suppliers.
-If it moves in your favour, you stand to gain, but it can have a crippling effect on your operations if the rate goes in the other direction.
+If it moves in your favour, you stand to gain, but it can have a crippling impact on your operations if the rate goes in the other direction.

-Thankfully, your company doesn't have to face currency risk issues unaided.
-You can enlist the help of foreign currency payment providers such as Clear Currency to help you manage any fluctuations and stay competitive.
+Thankfully, your company doesn't have to face currency risk unaided.
+You can enlist the help of a foreign currency payment provider, such as Clear Currency, to help you manage any fluctuations and stay competitive.

 With a solid foreign currency risk mitigation strategy in place, you can build a stronger competitive advantage to propel your multinational business to greater heights.

 What are the Risks of Foreign Exchange?

 Foreign currency risk is a financial risk brought about by the fluctuations of trading prices between your home currency vs. the local currency of the nation you are doing business in.

 It impacts your business in the following ways: